yiisoft/queue/README.md

 - A `callable`: `fn() => // do stuff`, `$object->foo(...)`, etc. It will be executed through the [yiisoft/injector](yiisoft/injector), so all the dependencies of your callable will be resolved
 - A string for your DI container to resolve the middleware, e.g. `FooMiddleware::class`

-The forward middleware execution will always be in the same order they are defined.
-I.e., if you define it like this:
+Middleware will be executed forwards in the same order they are defined.
+If you define it like the following:
 `[$middleware1, $midleware2]`, the execution will look like this:
 1. `$middleware1`
 1. `$middleware2`